Melbourne tram route 109: Operation

-Route 109 is operated out of Kew depot with A and C1 class trams.
-For a period from 2002, some services were also operated by Southbank depot.
+Route 109 is operated out of Kew depot with C class trams.
+For a period from 2002, some services were also operated out of Southbank depot.

+The A class tram sometimes runs on the route 109.

 Route map

 Bus route

-When cruise ships are berthed at Station Pier, Transit Systems Victoria operate a parallel bus service as route 109 between Station Pier and the Arts Centre.
+When cruise ships are berthed at Station Pier, Transit Systems Victoria operate a parallel bus service as route 109 between Station Pier and Queens Bridge St.